 Deane Winthrop’s father John Winthrop was governor of the Massachusetts Bay Colony for 12 of its first 20 years.
 Deane’s house, which still stands in Winthrop, is the oldest continuously inhabited home in the United States.
 He lived in Winthrop his entire adult life, but was involved in settling the Plantation of Groton in 1655.
 The famous Salem Witch Trial judge Samuel Sewall was present at Winthrop’s funeral.

-Job Worrow is unique in the history of Revere in that he was a slave and a Revolutionary soldier.
+Job Worrow is unique in the history of Revere in that he was an enslaved person and a Revolutionary soldier.
 He was among a group of 17 men stationed as a guard in Pullen Point, now Winthrop.
 Some sources wonder what 17 men were supposed to do against a British troop, but these men held their post for 30 days and certainly did not lack in valor.
 Worrow seems to have gone on to become a well-known local character, for the book “A Documentary History of Chelsea” contains the following passage: “Later he lived at Point Shirley, where he and his wife occupied a house with but one room.
 Many stories are still repeated of the tricks played upon old black Job by the youngsters of the old days.
 A few people now living remember seeing him when he was a very old man.
 He is said to have died in the poorhouse in Chelsea, now Revere, at the age of 100 years.”

 Some additional facts about RMBG and Revere, MA: